nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## 2. Getting Started

-0. Ensure that you have Java version `1.8.0_60` or later installed in your Computer.<br>
+0. Ensure that you have Java version `1.8.0_60` or later installed in your computer.<br>

    > Unfortunately, having any Java 8 version is not enough because I cannot work with earlier versions of Java 8.